 Finally, we have constructed a waveform that could simulate observations in space, similar to that shown in Fig. 2a.
-This waveform consists of three components: (1) low

-- amplitude, approximately random background noise (RMS amplitude 0.29), (2) a few 20 mid-amplitude pure sinusoids, both within, and above and below the desired conversion band (frequencies of 85, 138 and 150 kHz with amplitudes of 2.1, 4.8 and 0.6, respectively), and (3) a high-amplitude solitary pulse (with width 5 $\mu$ s and amplitude 10) as per Eq.
+This waveform consists of three components: (1) low amplitude, approximately random background noise (RMS amplitude 0.29); (2) a few mid-amplitude pure sinusoids, both within, and above and below the desired conversion band (frequencies of 85, 138 and 150 kHz with amplitudes of 2.1, 4.8 and 0.6 a.u. (arbitrary units), respectively); and (3) a high-amplitude solitary pulse (with width 5 μs and amplitude 10 a.u.) as per Eq.
 (2).
-We have chosen to simulate a solitary pulse similar to that in Fig. 3c, as - opposed to the wave packet of Fig. 3a, because solitary pulses of this type (bipolar type 25 structure, see Pickett et al., 2004a, b) are observed very frequently in the space data obtained in baseband ( $f_0 = 0$ , i.e., no down conversion) with time scales only slightly longer than our simulated pulse before down conversion.
+We have chosen to simulate a solitary pulse similar to that in Fig. 3c, as opposed to the wave packet of Fig. 3a, because solitary pulses of this type (bipolar type structure; see Pickett et al., 2004a, b) are observed very frequently in the space data obtained in baseband ($f_0 = 0$, i.e., no down conversion) with timescales only slightly longer than our simulated pulse before down conversion.
 Figure 5a shows a 200 μs sample taken from the constructed waveform (whose full length is 5 ms) around the time of the injected pulse.
-A pulse of 5 $\mu$ s in duration is seen in the middle of the sample, at $t = 100 \,\mu$ s, with an amplitude of 10 a.u. (arbitrary units), while the background noise and other sinusoidal signals are seen throughout, centered at 0 amplitude with a net amplitude of 1-1.5 a.u.
+A pulse of 5 μs in duration is seen in the middle of the sample, at $t = 100 \,\mu\text{s}$, with an amplitude of 10 a.u., while the background noise and other sinusoidal signals are seen throughout, centered at 0 amplitude with a net amplitude of 1-1.5 a.u.
 An FFT of the full constructed waveform is shown in Fig. 5b.
 This frequency-time spectrogram covers a period of about 5 ms, which is comparable to a single frame obtained by the WBD instrument using the 77 kHz filter bandwidth with a 125 kHz conversion.
 Here we clearly see two sinusoidal waves showing up with medium amplitudes around 140 and 150 kHz, similar to AKR frequencies, as well as some weaker waves at and above 175 kHz, throughout the plot.
 The single injected pulse is observed as a broad band around 0.0023 s.

-Figure 5c is the same 5 ms constructed waveform as that seen in Fig. 5a with the exception that it has been mixed and down converted using the HT.
+Figure 5c is the same 5 ms constructed waveform as that seen in Fig. 5a with the exception that it has been mixed and down-converted using the HT.
 We can immediately see the effects of this process in the waveform.
-The sinusoidal waves and background noise have been smoothed out, and the pulse has been greatly reduced in amplitude (new about 2.5 a.u.) and stratehold out in time (time duration new about 15 us)
+The sinusoidal waves and background noise have been smoothed out, and